 Debugging serverless applications with AWS tools is often described as pure pain.
 It takes a lot of time to find out what exactly failed, why it failed and how to fix it.

-Dashbird breaks down every function, showing stack traces and context which make debugging lambdas really easy.
+Dashbird breaks down every function, showing stack traces and context which makes debugging lambdas really easy.

 The killer feature that brings most value is actually a simple one – the ability to search through the logs for one or multiple functions.